 Example

-An example of how Bridge Road can look like can be seen from these photos of the recently improved tram stop on Carlisle Street St Kilda.
-Note the wider footpaths, and the separated bicycle lane continuing over the Disability Discrimination Act (DDA) compliant level access tram stop.
-A best-practice bicycle lane would be wider, e.g. 2.3 m:
+An example of how Bridge Road can look like can be seen from Carlisle Street St Kilda.
+Note the wider footpaths, and the separated bicycle lane continuing over the Disability Discrimination Act (DDA) compliant level access tram stops.
+Best-practice bicycle lanes would be wider, e.g. 2 m, and bend behind “floating” tram stops.

 Design guides

-Learn more from this collection of design guides, including David Mepham’s guide (commissioned by Victoria Walks) to improving Main Streets:
+Learn more from this collection of design guides, including the NACTO Urban Street Design Guide: